Catman314/catman314.github.io/_posts/2025-07-28-cyclicity-of-finite-fields.markdown

 $$\exp(x+y) = \exp(x)\exp(y).$$

 In other words, $\exp$ is an isomorphism between the additive group of reals and the multiplicative group of positive reals.
-It's inverse is called $\log$.
+Its inverse is called $\log$.

 #### Existence of $n^{th}$ Roots is Easy
 Given some $x\in(0,\infty)$ and a positive integer $n$, I will show that there exists exactly one $y\in (0,\infty)$ such that $y^n = x$.